 Keep Your Home Free From Condensation and Mould

 We know it can be concerning as the nights and days get cooler and along come the first signs of condensation.
-With that to mind, you will find this information very helpful in managing condensation and mould in your home but do remember we are here to help.
+With that to mind, we've produced some information that will help you manage condensation and mould in your home - and do remember we are here to help.

-To keep your home free from serious condensation you will need to balance how you heat your property with the amount of ventilation that is provided.
-You will also need to minimise how much moisture is generated within the home.
+To keep your home free from serious condensation, it's important that you balance your heating and ventilation, and minimise how much moisture you create within the home.

 -